 UPDATED SEPTEMBER 2015

-It is wonderful to see two of our Australian supermarket chains supporting families with special needs by rolling out additional needs trolleys in over 300 Coles stores and over 700 Woolworths Stores.
+It is wonderful to see two of our Australian supermarket chains supporting families with a child with a disability by rolling out additional needs trolleys in over 300 Coles stores and over 700 Woolworths Stores.
 The Coles additional needs trolley arrived at our local store recently so I had the opportunity to check it out (pardon the supermarket pun!).

 The trolley has a larger seat with full harness attached and a 70kg weight limit.
 There is no bar across the front so it makes it easy for parents to seat their child.
 The store I visited had the trolley in a separate area from the regular trolley but still at the front of the store.
 The manager explained that they are keen for it to only be used by those that really need it therefore they are keeping it to one side.
 Our local store manager was pleased to tell me about it.
 He advised that anyone wanting to use the trolley could transfer their child from their wheelchair or pram when they arrived at the store to the trolley and the wheelchair or pram would be stored safely.
 When finished shopping he said that a staff member could then accompany the family to their car and return the trolley to the store for the person.